OpenEvalProject/evals/manuscripts/elife-47898/v2/manuscript.md

 SMC1: (L): 17,251

-## Visualization and normalization of ChIP-seq data
+#### Visualization and normalization of ChIP-seq data

 Single end read data was extended to mean fragment length (~200 bp for CTCF-aid samples and ~120 bp otherwise).
 For CTCF, the single base pair at the center of the inferred fragment was marked and normalized to units of reads per million (RPM), with the exception of CTCF-aid mitosis, interphase and mitosis comparison between E14Tg2a (ES cells), C2C12 and NIH3T3 cells, due to low signal in some of these samples.
 In these cases, the entire fragment was marked and normalized to be comparable to single base heatmaps.
 SMC1 heatmaps were generated by marking entire fragments.
 All heatmaps are ordered by descending peak height and are at resolution of 100 sites per pixel.
 Heatmaps color scale is linear (inferno colormap) scaled to 0.2 of wild-type interphase (or mitosis for Figure 6—figure supplement 1A) peak maximum.

-## Transcription Factor Motif Detection
+#### Transcription Factor Motif Detection

 To discover CTCF binding motifs we scanned the mm10 genome using FIMO (Grant et al., 2011) for motif MA0139.1 with parameters ‘--thresh 1e-3 --max-stored-scores 50000000’ and supplied a 0-order Markov background file describing the relative nucleotide frequencies in the mm10 assembly.
 Motifs were intersected with peaks.
 Metaplots, V-plots and heatmaps are centered on the best scoring motif within each peak.

-## Nucleosome positioning MNase-seq, MNase-H3-ChIP-seq, MINCE-seq
+### Nucleosome positioning MNase-seq, MNase-H3-ChIP-seq, MINCE-seq

-## Data Processing
+#### Data Processing

 Paired end reads were trimmed by aligning read pairs to discover regions of reverse complementarity surrounded by our custom adapters.
 Alignment and trimming were performed with the BioSequences package for Julia 0.6 (Bezanson et al., 2017).
 Reads were aligned to mm10 genome using Bowtie 2 (Langmead and Salzberg, 2012) with options ‘-k 10 -I 0 -X 1000 --no-discordant --no-mixed’, and filtered for reads with a single alignment mean edit distance less than four between read pairs.
 For all libraries with barcoded adapters, identical barcodes with identical position were collapsed.

-## Bias correction
+#### Bias correction

 In all MNase samples we estimated and corrected the MNase cutting bias.
 We use our previously applied approach (Festuccia et al., 2019), which is a simplified version of seqOutBias (Martins et al., 2018).
 We evaluated the relative rates of occurrence of the k-mer at the end of each read and the total occurrence of that k-mer in the genome.
 Specifically, we took the two 6-mers lying over the end coordinates of each read, such that each 6-mer was composed of two 3-mers, one lying within the read and one lying outside.
 We counted total k-mers in the genome using the BioSequences package in Julia 0.6 (Bezanson et al., 2017).
 To assess an appropriate correction, we averaged the k-mers at the end of each read in a position weight matrix (PWM), we found the left PWM to be approximately equal to the reverse complement of the right PWM, and so we calculated a correction based on the left k-mer and the reverse complement of the right k-mer.
-If γi is the rate of occurrence of k-mer ki in the genome, ρi is the rate of occurrence of the same k-mer at MNase cutsites, and kL is the left k-mer and kR† is the reverse complement of the right k-mer, then in all analysis each fragment is weighted by: ρLρR†/γLγR†.
+If $\gamma_{i}$ is the rate of occurrence of k-mer $k_{i}$ in the genome, $ρ_{i}$ is the rate of occurrence of the same k-mer at MNase cutsites, and $k_{L}$ is the left k-mer and $k_{R^{†}}$ is the reverse complement of the right k-mer, then in all analysis each fragment is weighted by: $\sqrt{ρ_{L}ρ_{R^{†}}/\gamma_{L}\gamma_{R^{†}}}$.
 We employed a pseudocount of 100 in calculating k-mer rates.

-## MNase fragment size selection
+#### MNase fragment size selection

 We employed V-plots (Figures 1B, 3C, 5A and 6B) over features to conservatively and robustly select fragment windows for footprinting and evaluating nucleosome signal.
 For MNase samples, we selected fragments less than 100 bp for footprints and fragments in the interval [140, 200]bp for nucleosomes.
 For MINCE-seq libraries which exhibited a different fragment size distribution we used fragments in the interval [120, 200] bp for nucleosomes.

-## Nucleosome normalization
+#### Nucleosome normalization

 For wild-type analysis we calculated the rate of mid-points of nucleosomal size fragments per billion (mid-points per billion - MPB) at each base pair per site for heatmaps and single loci, and averaged over all sites for metaplots and V-plots.
 For MINCE-seq and CTCF-aid MNase H3 ChIP-seq which exhibited more variation in fragment size distributions we calculated the MPB relative to total nucleosomal size fragments.
 To focus on differences of nucleosomal organization in MINCE-seq, we normalized total nucleosomal fragments within [−1 kb, +1 kb] of the center of each feature in pulse and chase to be equal to the relevant input.
 Similarly, for CTCF-aid samples we normalized total nucleosomes per feature in +IAA to be equal to -IAA, and in (Figure 6C,E) we further normalized to total wild-type interphase nucleosomes.

-## Nucleosome visualization
+#### Nucleosome visualization

 All heatmaps mark the midpoint of nucleosomal sizes MNase or MNase-H3 nucleosomal fragments in MPB, displayed at 100-site per pixel resolution with inferno colormap scaled to wild-type interphase MNase or MNase H3 maximum as appropriate.
 Metaplots are calculated at base pair resolution by the mean MPB per base pair per site surrounding each feature (visualized as the point clouds in Figures 3D, 4A and 6C); we then apply Gaussian process regression to smooth and model nucleosome positions as described below.

-## Nucleosome positioning regression
+#### Nucleosome positioning regression

 To assess the statistics of the mean nucleosome signal over a set of regions we employed Gaussian process regression (Rasmussen and Williams, 2006) on MNase and MNase H3 metaplots.
 We used a squared exponential covariance function and selected hyper-parameters for signal variance, length scale and noise variance, optimized on [-500, 500] bp interval surrounding the central point of each feature.
 For all but CTCF-aid data, this contains the signal of primary significance and importantly the covariances are relatively stationary over this region as compared to outside where length and noise scales change as the data loses coherence.
 For CTCF-aid +IAA interphase and +/- IAA mitosis data the nucleosomes roll inwards over the region of maximum MNase-cutting bias (visible as V in V-plot Figure 3C), causing an artificial break in the +/-1 nucleosomes with altered covariance.
 Therefore, we optimized hyperparameters on the union [-500, -100] U [100, 500] bp.
 We then use these optimized hyperparameters to predict over the full region.
 We selected hyperparameters by sparse Gaussian process regression employing a variational approximation to the marginal likelihood (as offered by https://github.com/SheffieldML/GPy) (Titsias, 2009), with an initial inducing inputs every 10bp.
 To account for the overdispersed count-data nature of the nucleosome fragment mid-points, we employ a log transform to stabilize variance and then assume a Gaussian likelihood for Gaussian process regression.
-We transform the total midpoints mi at site i data by: yi=log⁡αmi+β, we select α=103 and β=1.
-We make predictions and invert the transform, m^i=(ey^i−β)/α where y^i is the Gaussian process mean, thus m^i reflects the median of the transformed random variable and we plot this median.
+We transform the total midpoints $m_{i}$ at site $i$ data by: $y_{i}=log⁡\alpham_{i}+\beta$, we select $\alpha=10^{3}$ and $\beta=1$.
+We make predictions and invert the transform, $m^_{i}=(e^{y^_{i}}−\beta)/\alpha$ where $y^_{i}$ is the Gaussian process mean, thus $m^_{i}$ reflects the median of the transformed random variable and we plot this median.

-## Nucleosome positioning
+#### Nucleosome positioning

 To assess the position of the +/- 1 nucleosomes and their dependence on CTCF occupancy, we took the nucleosome fragment midpoints in [-230, -70] bp for the -1 nucleosome and [70, 230] bp relative to CTCF motif center in 100 site bins descending with CTCF peak size.
 For each bin we evaluated the median of the empirical cumulative density function within each region.
-If mij is the total number of nucleosome fragment midpoints at base i in site j, we calculate F^j(i)=(∑k≤imkj)/(∑kmkj), and take the median as the smallest i such that F^j(i)≥0.5.
+If $m_{ij}$ is the total number of nucleosome fragment midpoints at base $i$ in site $j$, we calculate $F^_{j}(i)=(\sumk\leqim_{kj})/(\sumkm_{kj})$, and take the median as the smallest $i$ such that $F^_{j}(i)\geq0.5$.
 We then smooth the medians per 100-site bins by Gaussian process regression.
 To asses nucleosome positioning over a NOA averaged over a set of sites we call the maxima of the Gaussian process median described above.

-## Nucleosome spectral density
+#### Nucleosome spectral density

 To assess nucleosome periodicity we report the spectral density ( Figure 4B) of the covariance function with optimized hyperparameters.
-For the squared exponential kernel, frequency s and lengthscale l this is given by Rasmussen and Williams (2006): Ss,l=2πl2exp⁡2π2s2l2, we evaluate spectral density at period p = 180, s = 1/180 which corresponds to nucleosome plus linker.
+For the squared exponential kernel, frequency $s$ and lengthscale $l$ this is given by Rasmussen and Williams (2006): $Ss,l=\sqrt{2\pil^{2}}exp⁡2\pi^{2}s^{2}l^{2}$, we evaluate spectral density at period p = 180, s = 1/180 which corresponds to nucleosome plus linker.

-## Chromatin accessibility in interphase and in mitosis
+### Chromatin accessibility in interphase and in mitosis

 Paired end reads were trimmed by aligning read pairs to discover regions of reverse complementarity surrounded by Nextera sequencing adapters for ATAC-seq.
 Alignment and trimming was performed with the BioSequences package for Julia 0.6 (Bezanson et al., 2017).
 Reads were aligned to mm10 genome using Bowtie 2 (Langmead and Salzberg, 2012) with options ‘-k 10 -I 0 -X 1000 --no-discordant --no-mixed’, and filtered for reads with a single alignment mean edit distance less than four between read pairs.
 To generate heatmaps, the two end points (cut sites) of fragments in the 0–100 bp range, shifted inward by +/- 4 bp as recommended (Buenrostro et al., 2013) and piled at base pair resolution.
 Heatmaps are visualized at a resolution of 100 sites per pixel using inferno colormap scaled to 0.5 maximum interphase signal.

-## Genomic features
+### Genomic features

 All heatmaps are metaplots are centered on CTCF maximal motifs (Supplementary file 2); SMC1 summits (Supplementary file 2); Esrrb motifs (Figure 4A) for Esrrb bookmarked regions were Esrrb dictates nucleosomal organization as previously defined (Festuccia et al., 2019); Oct4/Sox2 composite motifs (Figure 4A) at Oct4 and Sox2 interphase binding regions as defined (Festuccia et al., 2019); P300 binding regions centered of summits derived from the Encode portal (ENCODE Project Consortium, 2012; Davis et al., 2018), experiment identifier: ENCSR000CCD, file: ENCFF179FJG.
 We further restricted P300 binding regions by ChromHMM ES enhancers (Ernst and Kellis, 2012) (https://github.com/guifengwei/ChromHMM_mESC_mm1) (Pintacuda et al., 2017).
 We retain p300 binding regions that intersected as regions annotated as ‘Enhancer’, ‘Strong Enhancer’ or ‘Weak/Poised Enhancer’ and no other ChromHMM categories.
 To asses CTCF binding at different chromatin states (Figure 3D) we used the same ChromHMM data and selected insulators, the enhancer set described above, active promoters and active gene bodies (‘Transcription Elongation’).

-## Post-mitotic reactivation - Chromatin associated RNA-seq
+### Post-mitotic reactivation - Chromatin associated RNA-seq

 Chromatin associated RNA-seq reads were taken from GSE109964 (Teves et al., 2018) and aligned to an index comprising the mm10 genome and the ERCC spikes, using STAR (Dobin et al., 2013) as part of the RSEM-STAR pipeline (Li and Dewey, 2011) with additional options '--seed 1618 --star-output-genome-bam --calc-pme --calc-ci --estimate-rspd'.
 To focus on pre-mRNA signal STAR genome bam files were further quantified to count intronic reads.
 First duplicates were removed using Picard (https://broadinstitute.github.io/picard/) MarkDuplicates with options "TAGGING_POLICY=All ASO=coordinate READ_NAME_REGEX=null".
 Reads arising unambiguously from spliced mRNAs or unspliced pre-mRNAs were counted using VERSE (Zhu, 2016), we generated a custom gtf file with additional with the feature field transcript entries marking the extent of each isoform in the Ensembl (Zerbino et al., 2018) 93 release with ERCC spikes added.
 VERSE was run in strand specific mode with options '-s 2 --ignoreDup --singleEnd --multithreadDecompress -T 12 -z 2 -t 'exon;transcript'.
 To normalize by ERCC spikes we took a strategy that reduces spike-in technical noise (Owens et al., 2016), we first normalized for sequencing depth by the total exonic and transcript reads per library to a mean depth of 15 million reads, we then averaged depth normalized RNA spikes between biological replicates and calculated and applied a correction factor per biological condition.
-If sCj is the total depth normalized exonic counts of all spikes in condition C sample j, we calculate the average spike per condition sC- and σC=∑csc-/nsC- where n is the total number of conditions.
-We then correct the depth normalised transcript (intronic) count by the spikes, for gene i in sample Cj as g^iCj=σCgiCj.
+If $s_{C_{j}}$ is the total depth normalized exonic counts of all spikes in condition $C$ sample $j$, we calculate the average spike per condition $s_{C}-$ and $\sigma_{C}=\sum_{c}s_{c}-/ns_{C}-$ where $n$ is the total number of conditions.
+We then correct the depth normalised transcript (intronic) count by the spikes, for gene $i$ in sample $C_{j}$ as $g^_{iC_{j}}=\sigma_{C}g_{iC_{j}}$.
 Genes were filtered for those in which all replicates in at least two conditions had a spike-corrected depth normalized transcript count of greater than 10, and whose interphase mean spike corrected RPKM was greater than 2/15.
 RPKMs were calculated by the normalizing counts by the total number of non-exonic bases per transcript model.
 This resulted in 13,233 filtered genes.
 To determine the groups of genes with differing reactivation behavior we used k-means clustering as offered by the Clustering package of Julia (Bezanson et al., 2017).
 We normalized spike corrected mean counts of mitosis, 30 min release and 60 min release to interphase as log2 fold changes.
-We clustered with 2≤k≤20, and compared cluster assignments for k to k+1 we found the Rand Index (Rand, 1971), defined as the proportion of pairs of genes assigned to the equivalent clusters over the total numbers of pairs exceeded 0.85 for k≥5 and we selected k=5.
+We clustered with $2\leqk\leq20$, and compared cluster assignments for $k$ to $k+1$ we found the Rand Index (Rand, 1971), defined as the proportion of pairs of genes assigned to the equivalent clusters over the total numbers of pairs exceeded 0.85 for $k\geq5$ and we selected $k=5$.
 To determine enrichments of CTCF bookmarked and lost peaks in proximity to these clusters, we calculated Fisher Exact test p-values for the genes of a given cluster within xbp of a CTCF peak to a background of all genes clustered within xbp of a CTCF peak, for x in [1, 1e+6] bp.

 Post-replication reactivation - repli-ATAC-seq repli-ATAC-seq reads were taken from GSE128643 (Stewart-Morgan et al., 2019).
 Paired end reads were trimmed by aligning read pairs to discover regions of reverse complementarity surrounded by Nextera sequencing adapters for ATAC-seq.
 Alignment and trimming was performed with the BioSequences package for Julia 0.6 (Bezanson et al., 2017).
 Reads were aligned to mm10 genome using Bowtie 2 (Langmead and Salzberg, 2012) with options ‘-k 10 -I 0 -X 1000 --no-discordant --no-mixed’, and filtered for reads with a single alignment mean edit distance less than four between read pairs.
 For comparison to MINCE-seq we quantified the total number of cutsites from 0 to 100 bp repli-ATAC-seq fragments normalized to total 0–100 bp fragments per library, falling within +/- 100 bp of CTCF maximal motif in CTCF peaks, Esrrb maximal motif in Esrrb Peaks, Oct4/Sox2 maximal motif in Oct4/Sox2 peaks and the summit of p300 peaks.
 To determine groups with differing post-replication reactivation dynamics we took total cutsites of 0–100 bp repli-ATAC-seq fragments, normalized to total 0–100 bp fragments, within [−200, 0] bp of active promoters as determined by chromHMM ES cell data (Pintacuda et al., 2017), as used in Figure 3D.
 We filtered for promoters with normalized total accessibility over the [−200, 0]bp region of 0.15 in all samples and >0.5 in steady state.
 We employed a strategy identical to our analysis of post-mitotic gene reactivation.
 We normalized, nascent (Pulse), 30 min, 60 min and 120 min chase to steady state as log2 fold changes and clustered with k-means clustering.
 Similarly, we selected k = 5 as the first k for which the Rand Index exceeded 0.85 (see previous section).
 To determine enrichments of CTCF peaks in proximity to these clusters, we calculated Fisher Exact test p-values for the genes of a given cluster within xbp of a CTCF peak to a background of all genes clustered within xbp of a CTCF peak, for x in [1, 1e+6] bp.